-THINK!
-Is the UK government has been running road safety campaigns for more than 75 years.
+THINK! is a campaign by the UK government that has been running road safety campaigns for more than 75 years.
 The Central Office of Information (COI) ran the government’s road safety campaigns until 2000, when THINK! was officially established as the government’s designated road safety campaign.

 Was this web page helpful?